kizunanocoin/docs/docs/running-a-node/voting-as-a-representative.md

 Open the account - until you do [account_info](../commands/rpc-protocol.md#account_info) and others will fail:

-1. Send some funds to the account, at least 0.01 Nano
+1. Send some funds to the account, at least 0.01 KIZUNANO COIN
 1. Use [search_pending](../commands/rpc-protocol.md#search_pending) to make the wallet open the account automatically
 1. Use [account_info](../commands/rpc-protocol.md#account_info) to verify the state of the account
     - If the account is still not open, use [receive](../commands/rpc-protocol.md#receive) as a backup